Packing your bag for delivery day

 But don’t stop there.
 You might want to throw in a few luxury items like your favorite pillow, some facial wipes, a good-luck charm — anything to make you feel more comfortable.
 And don’t forget your birth playlist.
 You’ll be happy for the distraction in the delivery room.

-Here’s a breakdown of what to bring.
-Download and print a copy so you can check off items as you pack.
+Download and print a breakdown of what to bring to the hospital so you can check off items as you pack.

 What to bring to the hospital

 Pack your hospital bag a few weeks before your due date so you’ll be ready for any surprises.
 Use this checklist while you pack to be sure you don’t forget anything!

 Your labor kit

 - Your Kaiser Permanente ID card

 - Lotion for massage

 - Cotton socks